cmu-csd-phd/csd-blog/website/content/2026/program-synthesis-from-partial-traces.md

 +++

 Imagine you're a system administrator managing a complex cloud deployment.
-Day after day, you perform the same tedious sequence before leaving work: find in the list of active computing instances those no longer used by your team, select them, and click "Stop Instances".
+Day after day, you perform the same tedious sequence before leaving work: find, in the list of active computing instances, those no longer used by your team, select them, and click "Stop instances".
 Then, after a few seconds, you check whether they have already stopped; if not, you click "Force stop instances".
 Dozens of clicks through web interfaces like the one below, over and over again.

 <span>
  <img